ghopkins3/Calculator/README.md

 - UI made to replicate iPhone Calculator app
   - Includes live system time display
   - Includes images to emulate wifi, signal, and battery icons
+  - Includes the iPhone typing and deleting sounds
 - Full keyboard support

 <h2>How to Use</h2>